-Djunginy won the National NAIDOC 2011 Artist of the year award for [INSERT].
-Djunginy was commissioned for the 2013 Exhibition String Theory: Focus on Contemporary Art, held at the Museum of Contemporary Art, Sydney, NSW for her woven bottles, which received raving reviews from the public and critics alike.
+Djunginy won the National NAIDOC 2011 Artist of the Year Award.
+Djunginy was commissioned for the 2013 Exhibition String Theory: Focus on Contemporary Art, held at the Museum of Contemporary Art, Sydney, NSW for her woven bottles.
+The show received rave reviews from the public and critics alike.

 Djunginy created a single Dupan (Hollow Log) for the 1988 Aboriginal Memorial, an installation of over 200 Dupan commemorating the deaths of indigenous people since white occupation.
 The Aboriginal Memorial installation was initially exhibited at the Biennial of Sydney-Beneath the Southern Cross, before moving to the National Gallery of Australia in Canberra, where it is on permanent display.